Top Group Health Insurance for Small Businesses in Montana

 • Enrollment in Medicare and Medicaid funded by employers

 The “Health Maintenance Organizations” (HMOs) are health care organizations whose members receive health care services through a network of medical providers contracted with the organization.
-Most HMO plans require employees to select a primary care physician (“PCP”) to handle the majority of their health care and refer them to specialists as needed.
+Most HMO plans require crew members to select a primary care physician (“PCP”) to handle the majority of their health care and refer them to specialists as needed.

 An HSA-qualified plan is typically a PPO plan designed specifically for use with a Health Savings Account (HSA).
 HSAs are special bank accounts that allow participants to save money at pre-tax rates to use for future medical expenses.
 Due to their advantages for employers, Section 105 Healthcare Reimbursement Plans (HRPs) are often used instead of HSAs.